- Our community

 We have both residential and day students.
-Our day students are an integral part of our school.
+We no longer accept new day referrals.
+Our current day students are an integral part of our school.
 In addition to their classroom attendance, each day student is attached to one of our residential houses and spends time there every day - for lunch, break and rest.
 This ensures they feel fully connected to the community and have a strong sense of belonging.

 Although we’re firmly embedded in Curriculum for Excellence, our commitment to personal, collaborative education is also inspired by the ethos of the Camphill movement, the principles of social pedagogy and the Waldorf Curriculum.

 - support for positive relationships

 - interdisciplinary learning